 Anything that doesn’t add to your story automatically takes away from it.

-The second control is timing—pressing the shutter at the moment when the photograph becomes complete.
-This isn’t only about street photography or “decisive moments.”
-Timing matters in landscapes, portraiture, wildlife, still life, and abstract work—because the world is always changing, even when it seems still.
+The second control is timing — pressing the shutter at the moment when the photograph becomes complete.
+This isn’t limited to street photography or so-called “decisive moments.”
+Timing matters in landscapes, portraiture, wildlife, still life, and abstract work, because the world is always changing — even when it appears still.

 “Timing is meaning, not just mechanics.”